BoucheDimitri/SOADML_DBouche_CVerluise/README.md

 ## Getting started

 There are two main notebooks :
-* Images_Processing.ipynb : it implements pre-processing steps on the images from the database.
+* *Images_Processing.ipynb* : it implements pre-processing steps on the images from the database.
 It requires the library opencv2 to run.
-* SDCA_vs_Pegasos.ipynb : the main notebook running the comparison on the dataset processed by Images_Processing.
+* *SDCA_vs_Pegasos.ipynb* : the main notebook running the comparison on the dataset processed by Images_Processing.ipynb.
 It requires no very specific library to run (apart from standards python scientific libraries)

 **Important** : the version of the database transformed by Images_Processing.ipynb is available in the repository (https://github.com/BoucheDimitri/SOADML_DBouche_CVerluise.git), it is the **/Cropped** folder.
 So one can run only the notebook SDCA_vs_Pegasos.ipynb